Aftermath of the January 6 United States Capitol attack: Ashli Babbitt

+Brian Sicknick

+Others

 Three other Trump supporters also died: Rosanne Boyland, 34, of Kennesaw, Georgia, Kevin Greeson, 55, from Athens, Alabama, and Benjamin Philips, 50, of Bloomsburg, Pennsylvania.
 Boyland was a radicalized follower of QAnon whose family had begged her not to attend.
-Initially thought to have been trampled to death by the crowd, she was later confirmed to have died of an amphetamine overdose during the riot.
+Initially thought to have been trampled to death by the crowd, she was later confirmed to have died of an amphetamine overdose during the attack.
 Her death was classified as accidental by the D.C. medical examiner's office.
 Greeson reportedly had a heart attack outdoors on the Capitol grounds, and was declared dead at 2:05 p.m., shortly before the breach of the Capitol.
 He had become a radicalized Trump supporter in the preceding years; in December 2020, he declared: "Let's take this fucking Country BACK!!
 Load your guns and take to the streets!"
 His family said he was "not there to participate in violence or rioting, nor did he condone such actions".
 Philips was initially reported to have died of a stroke after splitting from his group at 10:30 in the morning.
-There is no indication that he had participated in the storming.
+There is no indication that he had participated in the attack.
 Philips was the founder of Trumparoo.com, a social media page for Trump supporters, and he made arrangements for fellow supporters to travel to D.C.
 Greeson and Philips' deaths were later confirmed to be natural deaths from both coronary heart disease and hypertensive heart disease, ruled the D.C. medical examiner's office.